The Work of the Cross

 What is baptism, and what is its purpose?
 It certainly isn’t murder (at least, not ours)!
 We are dead because Messiah died in our place.
 What do we do with a dead body?
 We bury it!
 For those who are still confused about the purpose of baptism: We do not bury the living, we bury the dead.
 Burial is not some form of washing, cleansing or purging, and neither is baptism.
 Paul wrote, “... you were buried with him in (or by) baptism...”
 But why did God link water baptism with burial?
 Peter explained this:

 For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison; Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
 The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,)...

 Remember the flood that covered the whole Earth?
 Eight souls, the lives of Noah, his wife, their 3 sons along with their wives) were saved.
 If you were thinking that all eight people were saved from drowning by getting onto a boat right before the fountains of the deep broke loose, and the heavens were opened to drop 40 days worth of rain, you would be right.
 But, believe it or not, being saved from drowning was not what Peter was talking about.
+Peter did NOT tell us that eight souls were saved from drowning by the ark!
 It is written that “eight souls were saved by water!”

 The water saved eight lives.
 Yes, of course you could say that the ark “saved” Noah and his family from drowning but that is NOT what is written.
 The ark is not related to baptism.
 The water is.